Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 By this you need to understand it is actually called the National Automobile Dealers Association—and the pricing is designed for them to make an assured profit on a rig, and still get it financed for resale.

 So, when they open their little book, they will have another number listed for their rigs and for yours.

-This is the magic number, sometimes called "Wholesale".
-There is no such thing as an official wholesale price, but this number exists, and is the bottom number that the vehicle is worth to dealers (and to banks).
+This is a mystery number, sometimes called "Wholesale" that only the dealers have access to.
+You see, there is no such thing as an official wholesale price, but this number exists, and it's the bottom number that the vehicle is worth to dealers (and to banks).

 Dealers use this wholesale figure as the base value for calculating their profit on RVs they own themselves, and for calculating their profit on a traded-in RV.

 For instance, if the "Wholesale" number for a dealer's rig is $40,000, and the salesman's boss has told him that they always get a margin of at least 25%, then he is going to start on you, the buyer, with a number far in excess of $50,000--that is, far in excess of $40,000 plus 25%.